 In place of green beans, you could add Brussels sprouts—another classic holiday side dish.
 You could also add broccoli, kale, or any other green vegetable to your bowl.

-Can I admit something?
-I don’t mind making cranberry sauce.
-Truly.
-But I really like the store-bought stuff, too.
 Sometimes—OK, most of the time—I think it tastes better than mine.
 And my mom is a fan of the jellied version.

-In the spirit of keeping things realistic, I’m going with someone else’s cranberry sauce as a garnish for these bowls.
-You could use a sprinkle of dried cranberries, too.
-You could substitute another relish or chutney that you love.
+In the spirit of keeping things realistic, I suggest a store-bought cranberry sauce as a garnish for these bowls.
+You could use a sprinkle of dried cranberries, too, with or without a little handful of crispy baked vegan candied pecans.

 Or, you can omit the cranberry component altogether, option for some fresh parsley or chives as a garnish instead.
 The bowls will still feel fulsome and complete.